 A billion-dollar industry

 Today, the lowly balikbayan box is a highly-priced industry in itself.
-There are now over 7 million balikbayan boxes sent to the Philippines annually.
-Companies like Forex Cargo sends around 1,200 boxes every month.
+There are now over about 10 million balikbayan boxes sent to the Philippines annually.
+Companies like Forex Cargo send around 1,200 boxes every month.

 Consequently, many more people found stable jobs, thanks to the humble balikbayan box.

 Today, sending a Balikbayan box costs $70 and takes 2-3 months to reach Manila, regardless of weight.
-In this day and age, when travel is faster, the snail-paced delivery still has not deterred Filipinos in America to send their version of care packages.
-It is, in fact, thriving.
+In this day and age, when travel is faster, snail-paced delivery still has not deterred Filipinos in America from sending their version of care packages.
+It is thriving.